-Over 12,000 employers in the U.K.'s private sectors have voluntarily signed on to pay Living Wages; this includes organisations that range from banks (or financial institutes) to retailers.
+Over 12,000 employers in the U.K.'s private sectors have voluntarily signed on and pay Living Wages, anywhere from banks (or financial institutes) to retailers.

-Linklaters, a global corporate law firm headquartered in London, witnessed the following changes after paying its U.K. staff members3 a Living Wage:
+Linklaters, a global corporate law firm headquartered in London, has witnessed the following changes after implementing Living Wages for its U.K. staff members3: